pr83/dev-server/README.md

  ### Installing additional packages

 As a part of the machine setup, Midnight Commander is installed.

 You can re-run the installation using this command:

 `./run.sh configurations/sample-config sample-server --tags mc`

+### Installing Docker

+File `sample-config/vars/dockerVars.yml` specifies the URL path and URL file name pf the Docker image to install.

+You can re-run the installation using this command:

+`./run.sh configurations/sample-config sample-server --tags docker`

+Note that in order to control Docker by Ansible, an additional Ansible package mus be installed.
+Since Ansible is written in Python, the `pip` tool (package manager for Python) must be installed.

+You can re-run the installation of `pip` using this command:

+`./run.sh configurations/sample-config sample-server --tags pip`

+### Settings up emails (IMAP, SMTP)

+File `sample-config/vars/mailVars.yml` specifies parameters for the IMAP and SMTP servers.

+**A note to parameter `domainname`:**
+This is the part of the email addresses to the right of the `@` sign.
+Note that in Ansible `{{ inventory_hostname }}` is the hostname of the machine being set up, as defined in the inventory file (in the sample configuration this is `sample-server.example.com`).
+So for the accounts created in the sample configuration the email addresses will be `admin@sample-server.example.com` and `testuser@sample-server.example.com`.

+The SMTP and IMAP servers themselves will be accessible on `mail.sample-server.example.com` (the subdomain is defined in parameter `hostname`).

+You can re-run the installation using this command:

+`./run.sh configurations/sample-config sample-server --tags mail`

+### Setting up Minio (S3 storage)

+[Minio](https://www.minio.io/) is an S3-compatible server.
+It provides the same API as Amazon S3 does, but it can be hosted on your own server.

+Dev-server uses Minio as a storage for GitLab backups (see later).

+File `sample-config/vars/minioVars.yml` defines the access and secret key and a list of buckets.

+You can re-run the installation using this command:

+`./run.sh configurations/sample-config sample-server --tags minio`

-###
+### Setting up GitLab